 \subsubsection{Using the composition}

-The main idea in this section is to take advantage of the consequences of theorem \ref{theo:block preserve resource} to quantum contextuality.
+In this section we take advantage of the consequences of Theorem~\ref{theo:block preserve resource} to witnessing quantum contextuality.
 Namely, \begin{coro} Consider a behavior $B_1 \boxplus B_2$, with $B_1\in\mathbb{B}_1$ and $B_2\in\mathbb{B}_2$, that has some quantum realizations and is contextual.
 Then, $B_1$ or $B_2$ must be contextual.
 Mathematically,

-Where $QC(\mathbb{B})$ is the set of contextual points in the scenario that have some quantum realization. \end{coro} This means, that, through composition $\boxplus$, we are constructing higher-dimensional polytopes that will inherit quantum contextuality from its lower-dimensional components.
+Where $QC(\mathbb{B})$ is the set of contextual points in the scenario that have some quantum realization. \end{coro} Hence, using the composition $\boxplus$, we are constructing higher-dimensional polytopes that will inherit quantum contextuality from its lower-dimensional components.
 Thus, whenever very complex scenarios can be understood as the product of lower-dimensional ones, we can find the arising noncontextual polytope structure from the product elements and build up quantum violations from those in the components.
 We shall see examples of how this can be done.
 First, let us give an intuitive geometric view of why complex scenarios acquire quantum contextuality from simple ones.
 Let be the pictorial representation of a prepare-and-measure experimental scenario, meaning that this is some convex polytope $\mathbb{B}$ with the quantum set containing the left black line and the one in blue.
-Then, the product $\mathbb{B}\boxplus \mathbb{B}$ between two of these 1-dimensional convex polytopes will be such as represented in figure \ref{Bloch para med}.
+Then, the product $\mathbb{B}\boxplus \mathbb{B}$ between two of these 1-dimensional convex polytopes will be such as represented in Fig.~\ref{Bloch para med}.

-From figure \ref{Bloch para med}, we see that if one constructs very complex scenarios, when they are associated with decompositions of $\mathbb{B}^{\boxplus n}$ for $n$ as large as we could imagine, the resource is always present, and it might even increase.
+From Fig.~\ref{Bloch para med}, we see that if one constructs very complex scenarios, when they are associated with decompositions of $\mathbb{B}^{\boxplus n}$ for $n$ as large as we could imagine, the resource is always present.

 The arguably simplest construction one might consider is to take sequential products of the simplest scenario, $\mathbb{B}:=\mathbb{B}^{\boxplus n}_{\rm si}$.
 Interestingly, using some symmetry arguments and the tight noncontextuality inequalities of the simplest scenario, we can obtain the following result for such construction: